-S. No. Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Stak keholder Engagement 11.
+S. No. Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Stakeholder Engagement 11.
 Description of the process to identify your business's key stakeholders The Company is aware of the fact that not all stakeholders have a direct business engagement with it.
-The Company has identified stakeholders under eight broad groups: 1.
-Investors 2.
-Employees 3.
-Customers 4.
-Suppliers 5.
-Government 6.
-Regulatory Authorities 7.
-Trade Union 8.
-Local Community 12.
+The Company has identified stakeholders under eight broad groups: Investors Employees Customers Suppliers Government Regulatory Authorities Trade Union Local Community 12.
 Description of the process to engage with your stakeholders on the Principles The Company continuously expands its proactive engagement with the stakeholder groups.
 The Company also recognizes that stakeholder engagement is an integral part of partnership building and aims to institutionalize a structured approach through a formal process in the future.
 13. Description of the processes to identify groups that are vulnerable and marginalized stakeholders.
 The Company identifies marginalized and disadvantaged groups through need assessment in all the villages where it works by engaging with the local communities.
-14. Description of the processes to identify issues related to inclusion and impact of adopting the Principles on vulnerable and marginalized stakeholders The Company continuously strives to achieve total inclusiveness by encouraging people from all sections of the community irrespective of caste, creed or religion to benefit from its CSR initiatives which would also be focused around communities that reside in the proximity of the Company's various manufacturing locations in the country.
+14. Description of the processes to identify issues related to inclusion and impact of adopting the Principles on vulnerable and marginalized stakeholders The Company continuously strives to achieve total inclusiveness by encouraging people from all sections of the community irrespective of caste, creed or religion to benefit from its CSR initiatives which would also be focused on communities that reside in the proximity of the Company's various manufacturing locations in the country.
 Com nmunication 15.
 Description of process to communicate to stakeholders, the impact of your policies, procedures, decisions and performance that impact them.
-The Company proactively engages with stakeholders formally and informally to Share information, discuss the Company's sustainability priorities programs and performance, and determine opportunities to collaborate towards common goals. priorities, 16.
-Description of how the business communicates the results of stakeholder engagement in the public domain The Company communicates the performance against the Guidelines to the stakeholders through its website, stakeholder interactions, BRR and Annual Report.
+The Company proactively engages with stakeholders formally and informally to Share information, discuss the Company's sustainability priorities, programs and performance, and determine opportunities to collaborate towards common goals.
+16. Description of how the business communicates the results of stakeholder engagement in the public domain The Company communicates the performance against the Guidelines to the stakeholders through its website, stakeholder interactions, BRR and Annual Report.
 17. Description of the process of communicating performance against these Guidelines to relevant stakeholders The Company believes in listening to the viewpoints of its stakeholders and addressing them on priority.
 The Company values the inputs received from the engagement process and these engagements help to identify material aspects.
-The progress on the material aspects are communicated in Annual Report, BRR and on websites at periodic intervals. cess and 18.
-Note on how disclosures and reporting helped in improving business performance / strategy design help the inability s is.
+The progress on the material aspects are communicated in Annual Report, BRR and on websites at periodic intervals.
+18. Note on how disclosures and reporting helped in improving business performance / strategy Such measures help the Company to identify stakeholder expectations and to design its sustainability strategy to balance the different stakeholder needs and expectations.

-Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 The Company has not understood the Principles - - - The Company is not at a stage where it finds itself in a position to formulate and implement the policies on specified Principles - - - - - - The Company does not have financial or manpower resources available for the task - - - - - It is planned to be done within next 6 months - - - - - - - - It is planned to be done within next 12 months - - - Any other reason (please specify) P7 - the Company through the various industrial forums endeavors to promo growth and technological process, economic reforms, inclusive developme policies and sustainable business principles.
-Therefore, there is no need for such policy. lopmen
+Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 The Company has not understood the Principles - - - - - - The Company is not at a stage where it finds itself in a position to formulate and implement the policies on specified Principles - - - - - The Company does not have financial or manpower resources available for the task - - - It is planned to be done within next 6 months - - - - - It is planned to be done within next 12 months - - - - - Any other reason (please specify) P7 - The Company through the various industrial forums endeavors to promote growth and technological process, economic reforms, inclusive development policies and sustainable business principles.
+Therefore, there is no need for such policy.

-If answer to question (1) above is "No" i.e. not all Principles are covered by a policy, reasons to be stated:
+If answer to question (1) above is "No" i.e., not all Principles are covered by a policy, reasons to be stated: